 Math is the most difficult of all 4 GED tests.
-Onsego created a course that teaches students how to pass the GED Math test with a help of a TI-30 XS calculator.
+Onsego created a course that teaches students how to pass the GED Math test with the help of a TI-30 XS calculator.
 This calculator is the only calculator allowed on the Math test.

 Instead of learning Math, students learn how to master the scientific calculator to pass the GED Math test.